-We all want our own memorable experiences when travelling, and not move along like a herd of sheep- am I right?
+We all want our own memorable experiences when travelling, and not move along like a herd of sheep head first into tourist traps, am I right?

 But when visiting popular destinations, it’s easy to fall in the trap of seeing the iconic sights, ticking off the checklist, and falling into an exhausted pile of sweaty overwhelm at the end of the day.

-Here are some tips on getting the most out of your holiday by consciously going forth into each day.
+Here are some tips on enjoying your holiday by consciously going forth into each day.

 Pin for later 🙂